Sydney Olympic Park: Tom Wills Oval

 Located at Olympic Boulevard and adjacent to the netball arena the Quaycentre, the Tom Wills Oval (known for sponsorship purposes as the WestConnex Centre) is the training ground and headquarters of professional Australian Football League club the GWS Giants.
 The Giants play home matches at the nearby Showground Stadium.
 The club moved into the facility in May 2013.
 As well as featuring a full-size training field, the facility also has a high-performance centre for indoor training and administration.

+The facility is named after Tom Wills, one of the founders of Australian rules football, who was born in the colony of New South Wales.

+In April 2013, an redevelopment of a former golf driving range became the Tom Wills Oval.
+The facility opened on 6 May 2013 and was named "Tom Wills Oval".

+In 2021, reports emerged that Tom Wills had been involved in reprisal attacks against Indigenous people following the Cullin-la-ringo massacre in 1861, which prompted calls to change the oval's name.